-The University of Denver has completed the eighth year of a multi-year remote sensing study in the Chicago area, with measurements made in Septembers of 1997 through 2000, 2002, 2004, 2006 and 2014.
-The remote sensor used in the 2014 study measured the ratios of CO, HC, NO, SO2 and NH3 to CO2 in motor vehicle exhaust.
+The University of Denver has completed the ninth year of a multi-year remote sensing study in the Chicago area, with measurements made in Septembers of 1997 through 2000, 2002, 2004, 2006, 2014 and 2016.
+The remote sensor used in the 2016 study measured the ratios of CO, HC, NO, SO2, NH3 and NO2 to CO2 in motor vehicle exhaust.
 Mass emissions per mass or volume of fuel are determined from these ratios and are the units used for the major results in this report.
-From these ratios, we can also calculate the percent concentrations of CO, CO2, HC, NO, SO2 and NH3 in the exhaust that would be observed by a tailpipe probe, corrected for water and any excess air.
+From these ratios, we can also calculate the percent concentrations of CO, CO2, HC, NO, SO2, NH3 and NO2 in the exhaust that would be observed by a tailpipe probe, corrected for water and any excess air.
 The system used in this study was configured to determine the speed and acceleration of the vehicle, and was accompanied by a video system to record the license plate of the vehicle and, from this record, the vehicle's model year.
-Since fuel sulfur has been nearly eliminated in US fuels, SO2 emissions have followed suit.
-Vehicle SO2 measurements were collected but not calibrated and are not included in the discussion of the results.
+Since fuel sulfur has been nearly eliminated in US fuels, SO2 emissions are generally below detection limits.
+While vehicle SO2 measurements are routinely collected and archived for each data campaign, since 2012 we have not calibrated these measurements and they are not included in the discussion of the results.

-The eighth campaign of this study involved fieldwork on September 8 - 13, 2014, conducted at the on-ramp from Algonquin Rd. to eastbound I-290 in northwest Chicago.
-This year's data collection was hampered by wet and unusually cool weather that forced an extension of the week of measurements into Saturday for the first time.
-For the 2014 measurements, a database was compiled containing 20,395 records for which the State of Illinois provided make and model year information.
+The ninth campaign of this study involved fieldwork on September 12 - 21, 2016, conducted at the on-ramp from Algonquin Rd. to eastbound I-290 in northwest Chicago.
+This year's data collection is larger than in the past as a result of an extra three days of measurements collected in support of an instrument inter-comparison with the EDAR system developed by HEAT.
+For the 2016 measurements, a database was compiled containing 30,062 records for which the State of Illinois provided make and model year information.
 All of these records contain valid measurements for at least CO and CO2, and most records contain valid measurements for the other species.
 The database, as well as others compiled by the University of Denver, can be found at www.feat.biochem.du.edu.

-The CO, HC, NO, NH3 and NO2 mean and standard errors of the mean emissions for the fleet measured in this study were 9.4 ± 0.8 gCO/kg $(0.07 \pm 0.01 \%)$, 1.3 ± 0.2 gHC/kg $(35 \pm 5 \text{ ppm})$, 1.5 ± 0.1 gNO/kg $(105 \pm 7 \text{ ppm})$, 0.71 ± 0.02 gNH3/kg $(89 \pm 3 \text{ ppm})$ and -0.04 ± 0.02 gNO2/kg $(-1.5 \pm 0.8 \text{ ppm})$ respectively.
-The negative NO2 means are likely the result of a negative measurement bias which was not adjusted for because of its small magnitude.
-When compared with previous measurements from 2006, mean CO (-42%) and HC (-41%) emissions have experienced significant reductions while NO (-17%) has declined at a slower rate.
-The emissions measurements in this study exhibit a gamma distribution, and the skewedness has continued to increase during the intervening years.
-The 99^{th} percentile for the 2014 measured fleet is responsible for 34%, 43%, 25% and 10% of the CO, HC, NO and NH3 emissions, respectively.
+The CO, HC, NO, NH3 and NO2 mean and standard errors of the mean emissions for the fleet measured in this study were 10.9 ± 0.4 gCO/kg of fuel $(0.09 \pm 0.01~\%)$, 1.8 ± 0.1 gHC/kg of fuel $(46 \pm 3~\text{ppm})$, 1.2 ± 0.1 gNO/kg of fuel $(84 \pm 7~\text{ppm})$, 0.64 ± 0.02 gNH3/kg of fuel $(79 \pm 2~\text{ppm})$ and 0.1 ± 0.01 gNO2/kg of fuel $(5 \pm 0.5~\text{ppm})$ respectively.
+When compared with the measurements from 2014 both the CO (+16%) and HC (+38%) emissions have increased, and NO (-20%) and NH3 (-10%) mean emissions have decreased.
+This is the first time in our history of measurements taken at this site that the CO and HC emissions have not decreased but they follow a similar pattern of the 2015 measurements made in both Tulsa and Denver.
+However, the Denver interchange ramp was rebuilt prior to the 2015 measurements significantly changing the driving mode by increasing the fraction of higher speed deceleration events and may not be representative.
+The emissions measurements in this study exhibit a gamma distribution and the 99th percentile for the 2016 measured fleet is responsible for 27%, 25%, 31% and 10% of the CO, HC, NO and NH3 total fleetwide emissions, respectively.
+The age of the average vehicle in the 2016 measured fleet remained constant at the 2014 level of 7.5 years old.